-A big data program used in statistics is R. R is very useful for data mining and for data visualization.
+A program used in statistics is R. R is very useful for data mining and for data visualization.

 Big Data and M&A

-Big data will very likely soon have a large impact on M&A. The following are some key ways that big data may change how M&A deals are identified and executed.
+It will very likely it will soon have a large impact on M&A. The following are some key ways it may change how M&A deals are identified and executed.

 Strategy development.
 There are numerous potential M&A strategies, ranging from realizing operational synergies, creating long-term value, turnarounds of poorly performing companies and risk arbitrage.
 While strategy selection is defined by the particular goals of the company executing an M&A strategy and the skill sets of the M&A team members, it is also heavily influenced by numerous market factors that determine if a strategy should be launched, when it should be launched and how likely it is that it will be successful if it is launched.
 These factors will increasingly be able to be reduced to data points that companies can use to make strategic choices.